ArhiChief/yajp/README.md

     ret = YAJP_PRIMITIVE_FIELD_DESERIALIZATION_ACTION_INIT(
-            test_struct_t,  // type of structure where deserializing field is stored int_field1,     // name of field in deserializing structure yajp_parse_int, // pointer to function used to deserialize JSON value into structure field.
+            test_struct_t,  // type of structure where deserializing field is stored int_field1,     // name of field in deserializing structure yajp_set_int, // pointer to function used to deserialize JSON value into structure field.
             &actions[0]     // pointer to initializing deserialization action );